skellis46/finger-pointing-moon/ongoing-notes.md

 - notes organised by date

+## 20200124 - epistemic values and principles

+- possible over-arching objectives are about these two things: epistemic values and principles
+- from Sennett p.23 -- value of subjunctive mood: "indeterminate mutual space, the space in which strangers dwell with each other" and "'perhaps' and 'I would have thought' are antidotes to paralysed positions".

 ## 20200124 - what is choreography? - Heathfield

 >Choreography is a corporeal passage in which the body is both a question and an inaccessible answer.
 Choreography is the indecipherable language of bodies presented for interpretation.
 In choreography the negative comes into presence: the unseen shimmers, the unheard whispers, the unfelt is caressed and we intuit the unknown.
 Choreography is a space of transformation, where the instrumental becomes sublime.